-When heart during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
+When heated during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
 This is why green cigars are often referred to as Candela whilst blonde ones are Double Claro.

 - Also Known As: Connecticut Shade